MedCompUnipd/FunTaxIS-lite/README.md

 Where

 - `download.sh` downloads the latest release of all the files required by FunTaxIS-lite, if the user not specify the required file paths or the files are not found.
-- `generate_all_taxon_constraints.sh` generates all the taxonomic constraints for the species that have at least one annotation (if the GOA is used) or a taxonomic constraint is defined (if the consortium data is used).
+- `generate_intermediates.sh` generates all the taxonomic constraints for the species that have at least one annotation (if the GOA is used) or a taxonomic constraint is defined (if the consortium data is used).
 The script can be run if the GO, GOA, and taxonomy data exist.
-- `generate_species_taxon_constraints.sh` generates the taxonomic constraints of a list of user-selected species.
+- `generate_constraints.sh` generates the taxonomic constraints of a list of user-selected species.
 It can be run either after the `generate_all_taxon_constraints.sh` script or if the required intermediate files exist.
 - `config-file` is the configuration file. (`config_file.cfg` in this repository.)

 The `launcher.sh` is used inside the container to correctly run one of the above scripts.